A. Philip Randolph: Union organizer

 Randolph's first experience with labor organization came in 1917, when he organized a union of elevator operators in New York City.
-In 1919 he became president of the National Brotherhood of Workers of America, a union which organized among African-American shipyard and dock workers in the Tidewater region of Virginia.
-The union dissolved in 1921, under pressure from the American Federation of Labor.
+In 1919 he became president of the National Brotherhood of Workers of America, a union that organized among African-American shipyard and dock workers in the Tidewater region of Virginia.
+The union dissolved in 1921 under pressure from the American Federation of Labor.

-His greatest success came with the Brotherhood of Sleeping Car Porters (BSCP), who elected him president in 1925.
-This was the first serious effort to form a labor institution for employees of the Pullman Company, which was a major employer of African Americans.
-The railroads had expanded dramatically in the early 20th century, and the jobs offered relatively good employment at a time of widespread racial discrimination.
-Because porters were not unionized, however, most suffered poor working conditions and were underpaid.
+Randolph's greatest success came with the Brotherhood of Sleeping Car Porters (BSCP), which elected him president in 1925.
+This was the first serious effort to form a labor institution for employees of the Pullman Company, a major employer of African Americans.
+The railroads had dramatically expanded in the early 20th century, and the jobs offered relatively good employment at a time of widespread racial discrimination.
+But because porters were not unionized, most had poor working conditions and were underpaid.

-Under Randolph's direction, the BSCP managed to enroll 51 percent of porters within a year, to which Pullman responded with violence and firings.
+Under Randolph's direction, the BSCP enrolled 51 percent of porters within a year, to which Pullman responded with violence and firings.
 In 1928, after failing to win mediation under the Watson-Parker Railway Labor Act, Randolph planned a strike.
 This was postponed after rumors circulated that Pullman had 5,000 replacement workers ready to take the place of BSCP members.
-As a result of its perceived ineffectiveness, membership of the union declined; by 1933 it had only 658 members and electricity and telephone service at headquarters had been disconnected because of nonpayment of bills.
+As a result of its perceived ineffectiveness, membership in the union declined; by 1933 it had only 658 members and electricity and telephone service at headquarters had been disconnected because of nonpayment of bills.